Add authentication requirements to ID tokens

 Configure AM for the acr claim

-1. In the AM admin UI, go to Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect.
+In the AM admin UI, go to Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect.

-2. To request acr claims using the claims parameter, enable "claims_parameter_supported".
+To request acrclaims using theclaimsparameter, enable "claims_parameter_supported".

-5. In the Default ACR values field, specify the identifiers of the authentication mechanisms AM should use to authenticate end users when acr values are not specified in the request.
+In the Default ACR values field, specify the identifiers of the authentication mechanisms AM should use to authenticate end users when acr values are not specified in the request.
 AM treats acr values specified in this field as voluntary claims.
+Acr values specified in the request will override the default values.
+If a request does not specify acr values and the Default ACR values field is empty, AM authenticates the end user with the default authentication mechanism defined for the realm where the OAuth 2.0 provider is configured.
+Query the /oauth2/.well-known/openid-configurationendpoint to determine the acr values supported by the OpenID provider.
+Mapped acr values are returned in theacr_values_supportedobject.

-7. Review the Requesting acr claims example.
+Review the Requesting acr claims example.

 Requesting acr claims example